nonoesp/GettingArchitectureDoneKit/README.md

 Add human scale to a surface with a certain number of people and a rotation angle.
 It returns the outlines as planar curves which can be used to create a planar surface via *Boundary Surfaces,* and it gets a *seed* value to re-randomize the locations.

+### SRF: Ondulated Panel With Curve, DivisionLength, Thickness, Height

+A constructive panel for facades and interior spaces which can be ondulated, created from a base Curve.
+Panels take a Thickness and a DivisionLength parameter to customize the ondulation of the panels.
+The Height is also variable.

 ## License

-NOGrasshopperUtil is licensed under the MIT license. (http://opensource.org/licenses/MIT)
+GettingArchitectureDoneKit is licensed under the MIT license. (http://opensource.org/licenses/MIT)

 ## Me